rust-lang/rust/guide.md

 To construct the context, we first do an ["IntelliJ Trick"]: we insert a dummy identifier at the cursor's position and parse this modified file, to get a reasonably looking syntax tree.
 Then we do a bunch of "classification" routines to figure out the context.
-For example, we [find ancestor fn node] and we get a [semantic model] for it (using the lossy `source_binder` infrastructure).
+For example, we [find an ancestor `fn` node] and we get a [semantic model] for it (using the lossy `source_binder` infrastructure).

 The second step is to run a [series of independent completion routines].
 Let's take a closer look at [`complete_dot`], which completes fields and methods in `foo.bar|`.
 First we extract a semantic function and a syntactic receiver expression out of the `Context`.
 Then we run type-inference for this single function and map our syntactic expression to `ExprId`.
-Using the id, we figure out the type of the receiver expression.
+Using the ID, we figure out the type of the receiver expression.
 Then we add all fields & methods from the type to completion.